-Paul’s latest play ‘Confessions of a Day Sleeper’, is going into production with new, international theatre company, Theatre SO.
-This company is made up of actors from Europe and all over the world.
+Paul’s latest play ‘Confessions of a Day Sleeper’, is going into production this year.

 An experienced playwright and director, Paul’s most recent production was in September 2014, ‘Bubble and Squeak’, which played at Rolling Stock and The Bridge in Shoreditch to excellent reviews and a last night standing ovation.
 It premiered at the London Theatre, for the Lewisham Fringe Festival, November 2013.

 Review of Bubble and Squeak **** “A Slice of Cafe Life” by Jessica White on 09/10/14.

 Bubble and Squeak, performed in the raw surrounds of Rolling Stock, a performance space under a bridge in Kingsland Road, turned out to be a pleasant surprise.
 The sparse set consisting of two tables, chairs and some coffee mugs, left plenty of room for the sharp and witty script from Paul McNeilly to take centre stage.
 Set across two London greasy spoons, the story takes place in The Lemon Tree and Giovanni’s, it’s more hygienic rival.Due to an actor ‘dropping out’ McNeilly takes the role of Bubble, and has to read from the script throughout – it is a testament to his stage presence and skill as an actor that nothing is lost from his performance because of this.
 On the surface Bubble is slightly paranoid and vaguely thuggish, but hidden depths are revealed in allusions to a political past and when he opens up to the mysterious woman with an accent, the catalyst who rocks the equilibrium of the all day breakfast.